Ukrainian Greek Catholic Church: Position on the 2022 Russian invasion of Ukraine

+Calendar reform

-On December 24, 2022, during an audience, Major archbishop Sviatoslav handed over to Metropolitan Epiphanius for review a letter outlining the considerations of the UGCC hierarchs regarding the church calendar reform, which aims to replace the use of the old Julian calendar with the Revised Julian calendar.
+On 24 December 2022, Major archbishop Sviatoslav handed over to Metropolitan Epiphanius for review a letter outlining the considerations of the UGCC hierarchs regarding the church calendar reform, which aims to replace the use of the old Julian calendar with the Revised Julian calendar.
 The primates decided to create a joint working group on specific proposals for calendar reform.
 The joint group is initiated on the occasion of the celebration of the 1700th anniversary of the First Ecumenical Council, held in Nicaea in 325.
 In this Council, in particular, the calendar principles of church life were determined.

-On February 1–2, 2023 in Lviv-Briukhovychi, the Synod of Bishops of the UGCC decided that from September 1, 2023, the Ukrainian Greek Catholic Church in Ukraine will switch to a new style (Revised Julian calendar) for fixed holidays with the preservation of the current Paschalia, which was announced by Supreme Archbishop Sviatoslav on February 6, 2023.
+On 1–2 February 2023 in Lviv-Briukhovychi, the Synod of Bishops of the UGCC decided that from 1 September 2023, the Ukrainian Greek Catholic Church in Ukraine will switch to a new style (Revised Julian calendar) for fixed holidays with the preservation of the current Paschalion, which was announced by Supreme Archbishop Sviatoslav on 6 February 2023.
 The calendar reform will have two stages.
-The first refers to all fixed holidays, and the second to the celebration of Paschal.
-Parish that are not ready to switch to the new style in 2023 have a transition period until September 1, 2025.
+The first refers to all fixed holidays, and the second to the Easter date which would be kept in the old Julian.
+Parishes of the UGCC that are not ready to switch to the new style in 2023 have a transition period until 1 September 2025 to make the change.